 The outside of the bag features a small section of MOLLE webbing that’s laser cut and low profile in nature.
 The bag is made from Cordura with a bit of ULTRAcomp intertwined where necessary.
 This makes the it lightweight, but durable and even water resistant.

-This backpack lacks the pizazz of most tactical packs, but it’s perfect for the urban jungle.
+This backpack lacks the pizazz of most tactical packs, but it’s perfect for the urban jungle and to conceal carry responsibly.
 It fits in almost anywhere and is well suited from both school and the battlefield.
 Blue Force Gear makes some of the most robust gear on the planet, and the Jedburgh pack is a perfect example of the quality they use in their products.

 - INVISTA Solution Dyed CORDURA fabric